Doug Rougvie: Aberdeen

+Rougvie previously won the Scottish 2nd XI Cup with the reserves in 1976 and 1978.

 Rougvie was the first player to be sent off in a Scottish League Cup final in 1979.

 While an Aberdeen player, Rougvie played one game for Scotland in 1983.

 Chelsea

 Rougvie signed for newly promoted English side Chelsea in 1984 for £150,000, a team which included the likes of Kerry Dixon, Pat Nevin and David Speedie.
 He made his debut for the club in the opening game of the new season against Arsenal at Highbury, at one point managing to floor Arsenal's Viv Anderson with a crunching challenge.
 Though initially a regular in the side, Rougvie's lack of pace and often reckless tackling were to hamper his progress with the club.

 During a League Cup quarter-final match with Sheffield Wednesday at Hillsborough, Chelsea came from 0–3 down to lead 4–3, only for Rougvie to concede a last minute penalty with a careless challenge and cost the team victory.
 He lost his place in the side towards the end of the 1984–85 season and thereafter only featured sporadically, though he did play in Chelsea's Full Members Cup win over Manchester City at Wembley; despite scoring an own goal, his team won 5–4.
 He was later sent off within ten minutes of the kick-off in a match against Wimbledon for punching Dave Beasant and headbutting Carlton Fairweather.